 Other types of ski socks

-If you tend to get cold feet you may be considering heated socks for skiing in.
-These are available but tend to be significantly more expensive than regular ski socks.
+If you tend to get cold feet you may be considering heated ski socks.
+These are available but tend to be significantly more expensive than regular ski sock options.